gvbarroso/iSMC/doc/README.md

 # A starter guide for creating the input files for iSMC

-`ismc` basic functionally is built around the bio++ libraries (https://github.com/BioPP) As such, input parameters are specified in an 'options file'.
-Let's call this options file opt.bpp.
-To run 'ismc' from the command-line:
+`ismc` basic functionally is built around the bio++ libraries (https://github.com/BioPP) As such, input parameters are specified in an options file.
+Let's call this file opt.bpp.
+To run `ismc` from the command-line:

 ```
 ismc param=opt.bpp
 ```

 We now describe the options file for `ismc v1`.
-Although under the hood there are a number of options that enable flexibility for specifying different models and ways to filter the input data, these have default parameters that we don't have to worry about here.
-The options that we want to specify in opt.bpp are the following (specify them in your preferred order):
+Although under the hood there are a number of options that enable flexibility for specifying different models and ways to filter the input data, the most critical options are the following:

 ## Input/Output file options

-These are straightforward options related to the user interface, and NOT to the actual population genetics model.
+These relate to the user interface, and not to the actual population genetics model.

 ### Dataset label

-A STRING parameter that will be appended to the output files, with the purpose of aid organization.
+A STRING that will be appended to the output files to aid organization.
 For example:

 ```
 dataset_label = altai_neanderthal